-Though her weight was the catalyst for change, it didn’t really come up in conversation after the initial consult.
-We got to work on the underlying patterns running her life, and it was some weeks later before the ‘how much weight?’ question surfaced.
+Even though her weight was the reason she got in touch, it wasn’t what we focused on outside of the initial consult.
+Instead, we got to work on the underlying patterns running her life, and it was some weeks later before the ‘how much weight?’ question surfaced.

 In 5 weeks Nicola had dropped from a size 20/22 to just inside size 16.
 Today she is 5 stone lighter than when we first met.

-Her achievement wasn’t the result of a crash diet or unsustainable habits.
-Months later, she still eats a diet that suits her and allows her to indulge a little now and then.
-As she approaches her 50th birthday, she knows she’s come too far to not get ‘back on that wagon’ again.
+Because we focused on sustainable habits, months later she still eats a diet that suits her and allows a little indulgence now and then.
+As she approaches her 50th birthday, she knows she’s come too far to go back to her old ways.

-Fundamentally, she has made a shift in her thoughts and habits.
-As you can imagine, this has benefitted every area of her life, not just the clothes she’s now able to wear are the icing on the cake!
+Fundamentally, she’s made a shift in her thoughts and habits.
+This has benefitted every area of her life, and the clothes she’s now able to wear are the icing on the cake!

-Nicola has kindly given me full permission to share her inspiring story.
-Between us, we have asked and answered the questions we feel would be most helpful to others.
+Nicola’s kindly given me full permission to share her inspiring story.
+Between us, we have asked and answered the questions we feel are most helpful to others.
 Let’s get to it!